MELISSA BLOCK, Host:

-Dr. KEN HAYNES (Entomologist, University of Kentucky): Many of those populations have a level of resistance that's quite extraordinary.
+KEN HAYNES: Many of those populations have a level of resistance that's quite extraordinary.

 HAMILTON: They can survive 1,000 times the amount of pyrethroid needed to kill a strain without any resistance.
 Haynes says all this new information suggests it may be time to try a different approach to killing bedbugs.